Szybet/Yatchy/hardware/README.md

 Yatchy uses esp32c6 which has a lpcore which allows for updating time on the screen in a more efficient way, in a seperate program.

 So all this talking is cool but it's just on paper, I can't enforce it, let's be real.
 That's why I will lock the full source code of the Yatchy lp program until I make back of what I invested.
 It costed more than I hoped for.
 Yatchy can still fully function without the lp core, just the battery life will be worse.
-I will share the source code partially to all yatchy users (also from other potential sellers) to allows to modify it, like the font used.
+I will share the source code partially to all yatchy users (also from other potential sellers) to allow to modify it, like the font used.
+Then I will simply compile it for them.